Tulsa's Arts Future

 The new property where we chose to be located, is on Route 66 in Tulsa, in order to both contribute to and benefit from Tulsa's Route 66 Tourism potential.

-We are in an area of town that needs revitalization.
+We looked at less expensive, undeveloped property further out.
+But as part of our Do Good mission we chose an area of town that needed revitalization.
 It's a challenging area to be in, but we believe we have the potential to spark positive changes in the area.
-Especially if we get a little help from the city.
+Especially if we can get a little help from the city.

 So our "Do Good" philosopy is woven into the fabric of our business in multiple ways.
 And we are an Arts and Tourism based company.
 I AM an artist.
 DECOPOLIS is in a way, a giant, immersive art and learning experience.
 And that is the goal, that is our mission.